 HUD has also published a sample checklist that provides an optional way to help record Chronic Homelessness for those projects that need documentation of Chronic Homelessness.
 This sample checklist would not be needed in projects where this requirement is not in place (like an Emergency Shelter).
-This tool is a sample, is not required by HUD, and has been provided in an editable format so service providers may edit it and add to their current forms, if they wish.33
+This tool is a sample, is not required by HUD, and has been provided in an editable format so service providers may edit it and add to their current forms, if they wish.32

-- 3. Case managers must enroll households into their projects from the By Name List (BNL) in PA HMIS. - 4.
-Case managers are required to update a household's BNL status (e.g., new, engaged,
+Case managers must enroll households into their projects from the By Name List (BNL) in PA HMIS that have been referred to the program by a Coordinated Entry Regional Manager.